Cha Meeyoung

-Cha Meeyoung (born July 28, 1979), sometimes known as Mia, is an associate professor at KAIST in the School of Computing and a chief investigator in the Pioneer Research Center for Mathematical and Computational Sciences at the Institute for Basic Science.
+Cha Meeyoung (born July 28, 1979), sometimes known as Mia, is a scientific director of the Max Planck Institute for Security and Privacy in Germany.
+Previous to Max Planck, she was an associate professor at Korea Advanced Institute of Science & Technology (KAIST) in the School of Computing and a chief investigator in the Pioneer Research Center for Mathematical and Computational Sciences at the Institute for Basic Science.
 Her research focuses on network and data science with an emphasis on modeling, analyzing complex information propagation processes, machine learning-based computational social science, and deep learning.
-In June 2024, she became the scientific director of the Max Planck Institute for Security and Privacy.
 She has served on the editorial boards of the journals PeerJ and ACM Transactions on Social Computing.

 Early life and education

 Mia was born in Daejeon, South Korea.
 She had a "boring" childhood in Chuncheon, where she often spent time alone in her thoughts.
 Growing up, she often would play with the novelist O Jeonghui's daughter as they were the same age and lived in the same apartment complex.

-She went to (Bongeui Middle School) and then was one of the only female students attending Kangwon Science High School at that time.
+She went to Bongeui Middle School and then was one of the only female students attending Kangwon Science High School at that time.
 The entirety of Meeyoung's higher education has taken place at the Korea Advanced Institute of Science and Technology (KAIST) in Daejeon, South Korea.
 She initially desired to major in astrophysics, as she grew up loving stars and was influenced by her physicist father, but KAIST had no degree in astrophysics.
 Majoring in computer science, she graduated magna cum laude for her B.S.
 Within the Graduate School for Culture Technology at KAIST, the adviser for her M.S. was Kim Taewhan, and her Ph.D. was supervised by Sue Moon.

+Noting that IPTV was becoming more popular, but data packets had issues transversing networks, Mia initially focused her dissertation on a purely mathematical solution.
+Upon seeing the issue also involved various socio-demographic factors, she analyzed the viewing habits of IPTV users to optimize the distribution algorithm.
+She later stated in an interview, "It became clear to me that the combination of computer science and social science could change things for the better in society."